WWT Slimbridge: Facilities

-The centre has all six species of flamingo.
+The centre has five of the six species of flamingo.
 This is the Greater Flamingo.

 The Sloane Observation Tower gives far-reaching views to the Cotswold escarpment in the east and the River Severn and Forest of Dean in the West.
-The £6.2m visitor centre has a shop, waterside restaurant, cinema, art gallery and tropical house, and exhibitions are held in the "Hanson Discovery Centre".
+The £6.2m accessible visitor centre has a shop, waterside restaurant, cinema, art gallery and amphibian hall.
 There are sixteen hides that visitors can use for bird watching, as well as several comfortable observatories.
 Educational visits are available for schools and there is a programme of guided walks, events, talks and workshops.

 Visitors are allowed to feed the captive birds with approved food mixes bought on site, and during the winter, feeding of wild birds near one of the hides takes place at certain scheduled times, including on some floodlit occasions in the evening for visiting groups.